GabeScott/standard-works-vault/General Conference/1982 April - The Power of Family Prayer.md

 I tried to lie down on the dirty, uneven cement floor.
 I prayed to know what to do.
 There seemed to be no answer.
 I watched the last rays of sunlight as they broke through the clouds and blazed across the ocean and through the holes of the metal customs shed.

 “How long will the light last?”
 I thought.
 Then I wondered, “What will happen when those last rays disappear and fold into the night?”
 (Have you ever wanted to just sort of close your eyes and disappear—or have things around you change?)
 “But, no, I must have hope.
-Things must turn out all right.”
+Things *must* turn out all right.”

 Once more, I closed my eyes in prayer, when suddenly I felt almost transported.
 I didn’t see anything or hear anything, in a physical sense; but, in a more real way, I saw a family in far-off Idaho kneeling together in prayer; and I heard my mother, acting as mouth, say as clearly as anything can be heard, “And bless John on his mission.”

 As that faithful family called down the powers of heaven to bless their missionary son in a way they could not physically do, I testify that the powers of heaven did come down, and they lifted me up and, in a spiritual way, allowed me, for a brief moment, to once again join that family circle in prayer.
 I was one with them.
 I was literally swallowed up in the love and concern of a faithful family and sensed for a moment what being taken into Abraham’s bosom may be like.
-(See Luke 16:22.)
+(See [[Luke 16.22|Luke 16:22]].)
 I was given to understand also that there are other circles of love and concern unbounded by time or space to which we all belong and from which we can draw strength.
 God does not leave us entirely alone—ever!

 Tears of joy flowed freely as I had restored to me the warmth of security, the light of love, and the strength of hope.
 And when I again felt the hard, uneven cement beneath me, there was no fear, no sorrow, no trepidation, only deep gratitude and certain assurance.